bschnei/bens-haus/content/router.md

 The level of support for 64-bit ARM (ARMv8) architecture is highly variable across distributions.
 I have been using Arch Linux on desktop for many years.
 Arch Linux always ships the latest stable kernel--a feature I want, and it's what I'm already comfortable with.
 They also have high quality, relevant [documentation](https://wiki.archlinux.org/title/Router).

 Unfortunately the project doesn't officially support the ARM architecture.
 [Arch Linux ARM](https://archlinuxarm.org/) is an unofficial port that I used to use, but not all of the device-specific kernels are well maintained--including the [one for the ESPRESSObin](https://github.com/archlinuxarm/PKGBUILDs/blob/master/core/linux-espressobin/PKGBUILD).
 It also doesn't share the community or infrastructure of Arch Linux.
 Spend time in the forums and documentation of the distributions you are considering and decide for yourself.
 Debian (and Ubuntu) are worthy of consideration.
-In any case, the remainder of the notes should generally applpy to any distribution that uses systemd as their system manager.
+In any case, the remainder of the notes should generally apply to any distribution that uses systemd as their system manager.

 #### UEFI